Vaultified/Jarvis/README.md

-# Jarvis - Local LLM Assistant with Gmail Integration
+# Jarvis - Local LLM Assistant with MCP Integration

-Jarvis is an AI assistant that runs locally using LLaMA 2, featuring Gmail integration through an MCP (Model-Controller-Provider) server architecture.
-The system allows natural language interaction for sending emails and will soon support Google Drive file operations.
+Jarvis is an AI assistant that runs locally using LLaMA 2, featuring seamless integration with Gmail and Google Drive through the MCP (Model-Controller-Provider) server architecture.
+The system allows natural language interaction for sending emails, managing files, and will soon support additional personal productivity tools such as Calendar and real-time weather.

 ## Features